 Advertisement

-Since being published in 2014, Anders Winroth’s The Age of the Vikings has been consistently popular, and deservingly so – it is an overview of the Vikings, but covers a lot of ground with more focus on actions and events on the eastern side of Europe (most books on the Vikings tend to deal with their interactions with England, France and western Europe – if you want something more like that check out Northmen: The Viking Saga AD 793-1241, by John Haywood).
+Since being published in 2014, Anders Winroth’s The Age of the Vikings has been consistently popular, and deservingly so – it is an overview of the Vikings but covers a lot of ground with more focus on actions and events on the eastern side of Europe (most books on the Vikings tend to deal with their interactions with England, France and western Europe – if you want something more like that, then check out Northmen: The Viking Saga AD 793-1241, by John Haywood).

 Advertisement

 One should also mention another book by Kirsten Wolf – Viking Age: Everyday Life during the Extraordinary Era of the Norsemen – which is a simple read covering topics like food and recreation.
 Another good book for casual browsing is Pocket Museum: Vikings, by Steven Ashby and Alison Leonard.
-This is one of the books that just looks at particular objects and artefacts, offering short pieces about what makes them interesting and relevant to the Norse world.
+This book looks at particular objects and artefacts, offering short pieces about what makes them interesting and relevant to the Norse world.
 Visually it’s beautiful.

 There are many books about the Vikings and the Norse world for someone to choose from.
 Here is a list of books we think are a good reads about the Vikings – ones that are both fairly new and relatively inexpensive.